jlegatheaux/cnss/README.md

 ## ControlAlgorithm Interface

-The `ControlAlgorithm` interface should be implemented by any class whose instances are intended to implement a control automata executed by nodes, for example, the way the node routes packets not directed to himself.
-The `ControlAlgorithm` interface should be implemented by any class whose instances are intended to implement the control part of the node.
+The `ControlAlgorithm` interface should be implemented by any class whose instances are intended to implement a control automata to be executed by nodes, implementing, for example, the way the node routes packets (not directed to itself).
 The class that implements this algorithm must have a zero argument constructor.
 All upcall methods have as first argument the virtual time of the processing step where the event fired.
 First are apresented some of the interface constants, and then the methods.

 ```java
 static final int LOCAL = Node.LOCAL;       // the number of the virtual loop back interface